choijin/Music_Recommender_System/README.md

 * Use MAP@K metric for performance assessment

 ## Part I. Data Preprocessing
+### ListenBrainz
+The data is downloaded from ListenBrainz using 2018, 2019, 2020 data for training and 2021 data for testing.

+### Schema
+*recording_msid*: String id given to a specific song.
+Since ListenBrainz collects data from multiple sources, a song can have different recording_msids depending on which source the data came from.
+*recording_mbid*: To mitigate this issue, ListenBrainz consolidated the recording_msids corresponding to a unique song, and came up with a unique string id.
+However, it is possible that there is no recording_mbid present.
+*track_name*: Song title
+*artist_name*: Artist name
+*user_id*: A unique id for each users

 ### What is PySpark?
 PySpark is the Python library for Apache Spark, an open-source, distributed computing system used for big data processing and analytics.